-Ant beds are defined as the mound of materials such as dirt, sand, tiny rocks, or clay that builds up, marking the entrance or exit of an ant colony.
+Ant beds are defined as the mound of materials, such as dirt, sand, tiny rocks, or clay, that mark the entrance or exit of an ant colony.
 The process of ants carrying these underground materials outside and placing them near colony openings is what creates their dome-like shape.
 "In excavating their 'beds,' they may disrupt the roots of small plants such as new annuals, seedlings, and such.
-Larger colonies (hence an extensive network of underground tunnels) may dry out the soils near plant root systems, causing some damage.
-Some ants actually 'farm' aphids, protecting them from predators, moving them to new locations so the ants can feed more," explains Gabel.
+Larger colonies (hence an extensive network of underground tunnels) may dry out the soils near plant root systems, causing some damage," explains Don Gabel, Director of Plant Health at the New York Botanical Garden.

-Avoid Oil and Water
+Avoid the Oil and Hot Water Myths

 Home remedies are great, but only when they work.
-Gabel cautions us against believing everything we read.
-"I have heard of using gasoline; that's crazy!
-It's an environmental pollutant.
-Scalding water is suggested, but that only works where it gets to.
-Scalding water will also kill the plants," warns Gabel.
+Gabel cautions against believing everything we read.
+"I have heard of using gasoline—that's crazy!
+It's an environmental pollutant," he points out.
+"Scalding water is suggested, but that only works where it [can reach].
+Scalding water will also kill the plants."

-Spice It Up
+Spice Up Your Soil

 Jalapenos and other hot peppers repel ants, but don't try to make this type of repellent on your own; purchase an essential oil variation instead.
 The commercially produced repellents are registered to kill insects and are relatively safe for people, pets, and the environment, Gabel says.
 While concentrated essential oils like capsicum can kill insects, he notes, it's unlikely that the average homeowner could make a concoction strong enough to get rid of the ants in their garden.
 "It is more likely to agitate them and make them move," he says.